Maurits van Hall

-Maurits Cornelis van Hall (/nl/; 31 January 1836 – 18 December 1900) was a Dutch lawyer, banker and politician.
-He was involved in founding several companies.
+Maurits Cornelis van Hall (/nl/; 31 January 1836 – 18 December 1900) was a Dutch lawyer, banker and, politician.
+Born into a wealthy family, he was active as a lawyer in Amsterdam before being a minor participant in the founding of the Dutch Credit and Deposit Bank, a precursor of BNP Paribas, in 1863.
+He headed its Amsterdam office after a merger with a French bank, and he sat on the boards of directors and supervisory boards of several organisations.
+A liberal, Van Hall was a member of the Provincial Council of North Holland between 1883 and 1896 and the Senate between 1896 and 1900, when he died.

 Early life and education

-Van Hall was born on 31 January 1936 in Amsterdam into a family of regenten, as the son of lawyer Anne Maurits van Hall and Suze van Schermbeek.
+Van Hall was born on 31 January 1836 in Amsterdam into a family of regenten, as the son of lawyer Anne Maurits van Hall and Suze van Schermbeek.
 He had a younger sister called Johanna and a younger brother called Floris.
 His father joined the 1834 Dutch Reformed Church split, bringing him into conflict with his family and the ruling elite.
 His father died of tuberculosis in 1838, and his mother took the children to her hometown of Utrecht.
 They lived on the Weerdsingel.
 Van Hall's mother died in 1844, also of tuberculosis, and the children were subsequently under care of their godparents: their grandfather, Maurits, who was a lawyer, poet, and politician, and their uncle, Floris, who was a minister and chairman of the Council of Ministers.
 Van Hall was raised with his siblings by his aunt in Utrecht.

 Between 1853 and 1858, he studied Roman and contemporary law in Utrecht.